 Irene Kim ’12 and James Mortimer ’12 handled a complex trial that stretched over two days in the Hartford Immigration Court on behalf of a client from Haiti who was employed as a chauffeur for a government official involved with organized crime.
 His boss ordered him to burn down tents in one of the tent cities housing people displaced by the earthquake.
 Our client refused, because he did not want to take part in human rights violations.
 When his boss sent a man to kill him, our client fled the country.
 James and Irene presented testimony from their client and two experts on Haitian politics, one of whom hired an investigator in Haiti who confirmed important aspects of our client’s story.
 The well-presented testimony and painstakingly-gathered corroborating evidence convinced the immigration judge that our client was telling the truth.
-The immigration judge, however, denied the claim on legal grounds, concluding that the harm our client faced was based on personal rather than political motives.
+The judge, however, denied the claim on legal grounds, concluding that the harm our client faced was based on personal rather than political motives.

 Clinic students won two victories in Immigration Court for women who escaped from abusive spouses, and could obtain no protection in their home countries because of police and judicial indifference to gender-based violence.
 At a December 2010 hearing in the Hartford Immigration Court, Angelina Lachhmann ’11 and Hillary Wasicek ’11 obtained asylum for a Pakistani woman who was the victim of severe domestic violence.
 And in May 2011, Keegan Drenosky ’12 and Peter Smith ’12, appearing before the same court, won asylum for a South American woman who endured decades of abuse from a man who stalked and beat her even after she obtained a divorce.
-Asylum based on domestic violence is a legally-unsettled area, and both teams of students, in addition to eliciting compelling testimony from their clients, had to present extensive legal argument, corroborating evidence and expert testimony to convince the judge to grant relief.

 In a hearing held in the Immigration Court in May 2011, Betsy Walters ’12 and Eleni Alevizos ’12 won asylum for a West African client who had been forced by her family into a marriage as the third wife of a much older man, in order to repay a debt.
 When she entered his household, he subjected her to constant rape and beatings, and insisted that she, like his other wives, submit to FGM.
 She escaped, while pregnant, just days before the planned circumcision ceremony.
-She and her daughter, born after her arrival in the U.S., can now build a new life in safety.

 In April 2011, Yikkan (Kennex) Chan ’11 and Geoffrey Ong ’11 obtained relief from removal in a long-running case on behalf of a client who was forced to undergo FGM as a child in Guinea.
 At her original removal hearing, held in 2006, the immigration judge ruled against her, finding that she lacked a well-founded fear of persecution because FGM, having already been performed, would not be done to her again.
 The Clinic appealed to the U.S. Court of Appeals for the Second Circuit, which rejected that reasoning and required a new hearing.
 This time, the students convinced the immigration judge that our client’s past persecution, along with her reasonable fears of other forms of gender-related violence that are prevalent in Guinea, such as rape and familial violence, qualified her for relief from removal.